 Dr Roy F. Chemaly is a Professor of Medicine in the Department of Infectious Diseases, Infection Control & Employee Health at the University of Texas MD Anderson Cancer Center in Houston, Texas, USA.
 Dr Chemaly completed his training in infectious diseases and medical microbiology at the Cleveland Clinic Foundation in Ohio, USA.
 He is board-certified in internal medicine/infectious diseases, medical quality, and medical microbiology.

 During his fellowship, Dr Chemaly completed a master's degree in public health from Northeastern Ohio Universities in Rootstown, Ohio, USA.
 In addition to his clinical research work in virology and multi-drug resistant organisms, he is the director of the Infection Control program at MD Anderson Cancer Center and the chair of the Infection Control Committee, chair of the Quality and Safety Council for the Division of Internal Medicine, and the past chair of the Conflict of Interest Committee.
-In addition, he was appointed as the chair of the Transplant Infectious Diseases Special Interest Group of the American Society of Bone Marrow Transplantation which is growing under his leadership.
+In addition, he was appointed as the chair of the Transplant Infectious Diseases Special Interest Group of the American Society of Bone Marrow Transplantation for a term of four years.

-Dr Matteo Bassetti is the Head of the Infectious Diseases Division of the Santa Maria Misericordia University Hospital in Udine and Associate Professor of Infectious Diseases at the University of Udine, Italy.
-Dr Bassetti studied at the University of Genoa School of Medicine, Italy, and continued his medical education at the Yale University School of Medicine, New Haven, USA with an Infectious Diseases fellowship.
+Matteo Bassetti is Head of the Infectious Diseases Clinic of the San Martino IST University Hospital in Genoa and Full Professor of Infectious Diseases of the University of Genoa, Italy.
+Dr Bassetti studied at the University of Genoa School of Medicine and continued his medical education at the Yale University School of Medicine, New Haven, USA with an Infectious Diseases fellowship.

 Dr Bassetti is chair of the Critically Ill Study Group of the European Society of Clinical Microbiology and Infectious Diseases (ESCMID) and the secretary of the Infectious Diseases Group of the European Organisation for Research and Treatment of Cancer (EORTC).
-Dr Bassetti is also the co-chair of the Intra-abdominal Infections Study Group and secretary of the Bone, Skin and Soft Tissue Infections of the International Society of Chemotherapy (ISC).
-He is the vice-president of Italian Society of Anti-infective Therapy (SITA) and member of executive committee for the battle against antimicrobial resistance of the Italian Minister of Health (PNCAR).
+Dr Bassetti is also co-chair of the Intra-abdominal Infections Study Group of the International Society of Chemotherapy (ISC).
+He is also the president of the Italian Society of Anti-infective Therapy (SITA) and member of executive committee for the battle against antimicrobial resistance of the Italian Minister of Health (PNCAR).
 He is member-elected (2018–2022) of International Council of the Immunocompromised Host Society (ICHS).
 From 2019 he is a member of the council of International Sepsis Forum (ISF).

-He also serves on the editorial board of several journals including Intensive Care Medicine (Associate-Section Editor), Nature Scientific Reports, Italian Journal of Medicine (Section Editor), Drugs in Context (Associate editor), Journal of Infection and Public Health, Journal of Global Antimicrobial Resistance, Reviews in Medical Microbiology, GMS Infectious Diseases, Journal of Chemotherapy, Infectious Disease, Clinical Microbiology and Antimicrobial Chemotherapy and is a reviewer for several international journals.
-He is an author or co-author of more than 350 papers (H index 51; 10500 citations) published in International peer-review journals and several chapter's book on antibiotic therapy, fungal infections, antimicrobial resistances, infections in immunocompromised patients and critically ill patients.
+He serves on the editorial board of several journals including Intensive Care Medicine, Nature Scientific Reports, Italian Journal of Medicine (Section Editor), Drugs in Context (Associate editor), Infectious Diseases and Therapy, Journal of Infection and Public Health, Journal of Global Antimicrobial Resistance, Reviews in Medical Microbiology, GMS Infectious Diseases, Journal of Chemotherapy, Infectious Disease, Clinical Microbiology and Antimicrobial Chemotherapy and is a reviewer for several international journals.
+He is an author or co-author of 500 papers (H index 58; 12500 citations) published in International peer-review journals and several chapter's book on antibiotic therapy, fungal infections, antimicrobial resistances, infections in immunocompromised patients and critically ill patients.